Ethercast/model/README.md

-# ethercast-model
+# @ethercast/model

-This is the model package for the Ethercast service.
+Models for the https://ethercast.io webhooks

+These models are delivered to the subscribed webhooks (particularly, Logs and Transactions)